OI4/AAS_PCF_Challenge/README.md

 ![PCF Architectural Guardrail](images/Architecture_Guardrail.png)

 ### Your local AAS test environment: Mnestix Browser with BaSyx AAS Environment
+**Requirements**
+- Linux or WSL
+- Docker
+- Docker-Compose
+- Processor Architecture: amd64 (at the moment not all images are available for arm64 so you cannot run this demonstrator on your Raspberry Pi)

 Download this repository and run in your command line ```docker compose -f 'Mnestix\docker-compose.yaml' up```\
 Mnestix-API  publishes the Demo AAS on startup to the BaSyx AAS Environment.
 You will get: